 • Other reasonable requests

-*Please note: the cost of any materials needed falls on the person requesting help.
+**Please note: Cost of materials needed falls on the person requesting help.

 Anyone needing a service offered by TNHN should call 802-889-3437.
+We do our best to find a volunteer who is available for the specific request at the specific date and time.
+We cannot guarantee same day rides or services.
 To join our list of volunteers, please contact any of the board members listed below or call 802-889-3437.
 We respect and value your willingness to help your neighbors.

 Friends of First Branch Schools